dashaw92/CWduino/README.md

 A very simple arduino project that creates a serial interface for Morse paddles.
 The firmware detects when any paddle is pressed, and writes a status update to the serial port.
-The client reads the status from the serial port and then acts accordingly (at the moment, only printing to stdout).
+The client reads the status from the serial port and then acts accordingly.
-Serial port status is handled, so disconecting the board will correctly close the connection (and currently exit the program).
+Serial port status is handled, so disconecting the board will correctly close the connection.
+Reconnecting is not handled, so you should exit the program and restart it.

+The program calls dit.sh and dah.sh respectively (currently, the configuration is hardcoded to L paddle = dit, R paddle = dah)
+These scripts should contain infinite loops repeating the action required to interface the software you're using.
+The program will kill the script when the paddle is released.
+This is because this software does not bother with timing, so it's effectively a software On/Off.

 TODO:
 * Hardware schematic
-* TUI for client
-* Actual actions for the client, i.e. run a script on left or right paddle press